arietimmerman/a11n/src/README.md

 features:
 - title: Identity and access governance
   details: Providing both identity engineering and identity solution architecture services.
-- title: Security access management
+- title: Security Access Management
-  details: Don't know what product to buy?
-A few days of consultancy helps you out.
+  details: Improve both user experience and security by implementing better access controls
-- title: Access control policy administration
+- title: Access Policy Organization
-  details: Policy
-footer: MIT Licensed | Copyright © 2018-present Evan You
+  details: Ensure the right policies are setup, can be easily administred and are enforced on all endpoints
+footer: © 2019-present Arie Timmerman
 ---

-# Blog Posts

-einde